philipturner/swift-colab/Documentation/MagicCommands.md

 %install SPEC PRODUCT [PRODUCT ...]
 ```

 Build a Swift package for use inside a notebook.
 If a previous Jupyter session executed this command, import the cached build products.
-To avoid recompilation, ensure the SwiftPM flags match those originally used to build the package.
+To avoid recompilation, the SwiftPM flags should match those present the last time the `%install` command executed.

-- `SPEC` - Specification to be inserted into a package manifest.
+- `SPEC` - Specification to insert into a package manifest.
 Use SwiftPM version 4.2 syntax, such as `.package(url: "", .branch(""))`.
-Do not use version 5.0 syntax (`.package(url: "", branch: "")`).
+Do not use version 5.0 syntax, such as `.package(url: "", branch: "")`.
 Place the specification between single quotes to avoid colliding with string literals, which use double quotes.
 - `PRODUCT` - Any Swift module the debugger should compile and import.

 Although this utilizes cached build products, LLDB does not automatically detect those products. `%install` tells the Jupyter kernel to locate and optionally recompile each `PRODUCT`.
 Always run the command before using external dependencies in a notebook.